MDK-Packs/Documentation/TF-M_Project_Creation/README.md

 - The **TF-M** Project Template consists of the secure and non-secure projects as described above.
 - The **TF-M with Bootloader** Project Template adds the TF-M bootloader component.

+Example projects using TF-M and connecting to various cloud service providers (CSPs) are available on [keil.com/iot](https://www2.keil.com/iot).

+A [video](https://www.youtube.com/embed/ngLiqWilqTo?rel=0&autoplay=1) shows how to configure TF-M for the LPCxpresso55S69 development board to connect to the AWS cloud.